nim-lang/website/jekyll/_posts/2017-05-25-faster-command-line-tools-in-nim.md

 Having come this far, I though I might as well benchmark how long compilation times are for the two D implementations and the Nim implementation.
 Obviously, the Python implementation is excluded from this test.

-I cleared out all build artifacts (such as the `*.o` files for D and the `nimcache` folder for Nim) along with the built executables, then simply timed each build.
+I cleared out all build artefacts (such as the `*.o` files for D and the `nimcache` folder for Nim) along with the built executables, then simply timed each build.
 Here are the results:

 - **DMD**: `real	0m0.947s`
 - **LDC**: `real	0m2.296s`